blenderskool/lexico/README.md

   <br />
 </div>

-Seekr is a data searching library which supports a wide variety of search algorithms along with support for Google-inspired search operators.
+Lexico is a data searching library which supports a wide variety of search algorithms along with support for Google-inspired search operators.
 It is intended to be used with _moderately_ sized datasets in environments where more sophisticated and powerful search engines / databases may not be feasible to use.

 ### Features